cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 For those coming from R, this is the equivalent of something like `dplyr::filter()`.
-Python is stricter than R about making sure you specify from which library the function you are using comes from.
+Python is stricter than R about making sure you specify which library the function you are using comes from.

 Now that you're familiar with the basics of modules in Python, let's go ahead and move on to some data cleaning.

 ---
-## Python data structures
+## Python Data Structures

 There are a few ways that data can be stored and manipulated in Python, some of which you've already covered.